maxspevack/fishwrap/docs/demo/index.md

 ## 🌟 Live Production
 **[The Daily Clamour](https://dailyclamour.com)**
-*The Flagship Edition.* A general-purpose tech and culture newspaper running on the `vintage` theme.
-It demonstrates the full power of the "Glass-Box" engine with custom branding, Scoop the mascot, and automated daily publishing.
+*The Flagship Edition.* A general-purpose news, sports, tech, and culture newspaper running on the `vintage` theme.
+It demonstrates the full power of the "Glass-Box" engine with custom branding, Scoop-the-Pearl as mascot, and automated daily publishing.

 ---